Account Types and Registration

 One-Breath Recap

 Series 6 sells packaged products for commissions and needs the Investment Adviser Representative registration to charge advisory fees.
 Title accounts by their death consequence: Joint Tenants with Right of Survivorship and Tenants by the Entirety skip probate, Tenants in Common does not.
-Lock the retirement limits, the age-73 Required Minimum Distribution, the 60-day rollover with mandatory 20% withholding, and the step-up that inherited retirement accounts never get.
+Lock the retirement limits, the age-73-or-75 Required Minimum Distribution, the 60-day rollover with mandatory 20% withholding, and the step-up that inherited retirement accounts never get.